 Weather.com put together a lovely photo album of Croatia’s Spectacular Plitvice Lakes Park

 Lorraine Boissoneault, Weather.com, November 2013

-Zadar is included on USA Today’s piece, Explore coffee cultures around the world
+Zadar is included on USA Today’s piece, Explore coffee cultures around the world (link no longer works)

 Captain and Clark, USA Today, November 2013